The WebGL extension registry contains specifications for extensions to the

 to draft status.

-Draft extensions may be implemented under a vendor prefix for experimentation
+Draft extensions may be implemented under a vendor prefix or behind a run-time

-purposes, in order to gain experience with the extension before finalizing it.
-Once
+option for experimentation purposes, in order to gain experience with the extension before

-consensus is reached in the community, the extension can be moved to community approved
+Once consensus is reached in the community, the extension can be moved to community